-All workspaces provide the Application Menu and the Quick Access Toolbar (Fig. 1-14).
+All workspaces provide the Application Menu and Quick Access toolbar (Fig. 1-14).
 The Application Menu is accessed by selecting the large, red letter "A" in the upper-left corner of the AutoCAD window.
 Selecting this button produces a list of options that allow you to manage drawing files.
 For example, you can create new drawings, open existing drawings, or save, export, and print drawings.
-You can also use the search box on top of the list to search for commands.
-The Quick Access Toolbar, just to the right of the letter "A", contains frequently used commands such as Qnew, Open, Save, Undo, and Plot.
+You can also use the search box above the list to search for commands.
+The Quick Access toolbar, just to the right of the letter "A", contains frequently used commands such as Qnew, Open, Save, Undo, and Plot.